How to buy Herbalife shares

 Herbalife's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Herbalife.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Herbalife.

 Find out more about how you can short Herbalife stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Herbalife.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Herbalife's overall score of 34.41 (as at 12/31/2018) is pretty weak – landing it in it in the 64th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Herbalife is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 Herbalife's environmental score of 14 puts it squarely in the 3rd percentile of companies rated in the same sector.
 This could suggest that Herbalife is a leader in its sector terms of its environmental impact, and exposed to a lower level of risk.